Hannah Brandt

-Hannah Brandt (born November 27, 1993) is an American professional ice hockey centre for the Boston Fleet of the Professional Women's Hockey League (PWHL).
+Hannah Brandt (born November 27, 1993) is an American former professional ice hockey centre.
 She was named to the United States women's national ice hockey team, which represented the United States at the 2012 IIHF Women's World Championship.
 She won the 2012 Minnesota Ms. Hockey Award.
 She debuted for the U.S. national women's team at the 2014 4 Nations Cup in Kamloops, British Columbia, Canada.

 Playing career

 High school

 With the Hill-Murray Pioneers, she registered 59 goals and 31 assists in 26 games of the 2011–12 campaign.
 In 2011–12, Brandt had 22 multiple-point and 20 multiple-goal games this season.
 In addition, she accumulated 13 hat tricks and three six-point games.
 Her five-year career with the Pioneers resulted in total numbers of 192 goals and 142 assists.
 She committed to play at the University of Minnesota along with fellow 2012 Minnesota Ms. Hockey finalists Milica McMillen and Lee Stecklein.